Fake0Fully/Guo-Ziqi-Undergrad/Network Modelling/README.md

-Course Name: Network Modelling
-Project Content: collect network data, network analysis, interpretation of results
+A project including network data collection, network analysis, and interpretation of results.
+Required by course Network Modelling.